BalaIBMRaptor/MQ-HA/instructions/cp4i2020.2/gettingstarted/readme.md

    ![Select CP4I](img/createproject.png)
 1. Fill in *cp4i* as the project name, and click *Create*:
    ![Select CP4I](img/createcp4iproject.png)

-1. The images for CP4I are located from a terminal window where you have configured the OpenShift command line utility *oc*, run the following command:
+1. The images for CP4I are located in the IBM Entitled Registry.
+To access these, you will need to configure an API Key within the OpenShift Environment.
+This can be retrieved from the IBM website here: https://myibm.ibm.com/products-services/containerlibrary.
+In the Entitlement keys section, select Copy key to copy the entitlement key to the clipboard.
+This key needs to be associated with the OpenShift environment, to do this open a terminal window where you have configured the OpenShift command line utility *oc*, run the following command:
    ```
    oc create secret docker-registry ibm-entitlement-key --docker-server=cp.icr.io --docker-username=cp --docker-password=<YOUR ENTITLEMENT_KEY> --docker-email=callumj@uk.ibm.com -n cp4i
    ```